mxmingya/leetcode-30-days/README.md

 Day 12: use stack to add numbers by orders. answer copied from discussion <br/>
 Day 13: Implement Trie. <br/>
 Day 15: remember the while loop ends with condition NULL pointer exception is not going to happen in the loop. <br/>
+Day 16, 17: sliding windows, search substr in a long string.